LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 Timeboxes (Rituals)
 ===================

-In Scrum all work is donne in timeboxes of defined length.
+In Scrum all work is donne in time-boxes of defined length.
+The length of any time-box is defined by the involved people in advance!
+Adjust the times if needed (retrospective).

+> Use a timer!

 The Sprint
 ----------